sshetty4-tech/sshetty4-tech/README.md

 **Data Analyst & Analytics Engineer**
 MS in Information Systems @ University of Maryland (Robert H. Smith School of Business) – Dec 2025

 I work on **data analysis, analytics engineering, and decision support**: taking raw data, cleaning it, and turning it into something stakeholders can actually use.
-I care about **clear logic, reproducible workflows, and honest storytelling with data** — no buzzwords, no magic.
+I care about **clear logic, reproducible workflows, and honest storytelling with data**

 ---